JensT1999/CParallelQuickSort/README.md

 Please note that the algorithm is written in C99.<br>
 Also note that the underlying thread pool uses POSIX.<br>
 The functionality is guaranteed on devices that support POSIX.
-Windows is not actively supported at this time.<br>
+On Windows please ensure using winpthread (comes with GCC installation).<br>
 Copy all files into your project.
 After that include the header 'quicksort.h'.<br>
 -> #include "quicksort.h"<br>
 Compile your project with: